Conciseness on normal subgroups and new concise words from lower central and derived words: Introduction

 \begin{thmB} Let $w=w(x_1,\ldots,x_r)$ be a lower central word or a derived word.
 Assume that $\tN=(N_1,\ldots,N_r)$ is a tuple of normal subgroups of a group $G$ such that $w\{\tN\}$ is finite.
 Then the subgroup $w(\tN)$ is also finite. \end{thmB}

 If a word $w$ satisfies the property stated in Theorem B, we say that $w$ is \emph{concise on normal subgroups}.
 Note that Theorem B was known for the usual commutator word $w=[x,y]$, as a consequence of Theorem 4.14 in Robinson's book \cite{Ro}.
-In this setting, it suffices to require that either $H$ or $K$ are ascendant in $\langle H, K \rangle$.
+Actually, it suffices to require that either of the subgroups $H$ or $K$ are ascendant in $\langle H, K \rangle$ in order to conclude that $[H,K]$ is finite whenever the set $\{[h,k]\mid h\in H,\ k\in K\}$ is finite.
 Baer \cite{Ba} had previously proved this result under the assumption that one of $H$ or $K$ is normal in $\langle H,K \rangle$.
-We impose the stronger condition that all subgroups should be normal, but obtain the result for all lower central and derived words.
+We impose the stronger condition that all subgroups should be normal, but in return we generalize the result to all lower central and derived words.
 Theorem B actually holds with bounds: if $w\{\tN\}$ is of order $m$, then the order of $w(\tN)$ can be bounded by a function of $m$ and $w$.
 We conclude this introduction with an extension of the conjecture of Azevedo and Shumyatsky.

 \begin{conj} Theorems A and B hold for an arbitrary outer commutator word $w$. \end{conj}